-According to Freedonia Group, U.S. filter demand will rise 3.6% annually to $14.8 billion in 2018.
+According to Freedonia Group, U.S. filter demand will reach $14.8 billion in 2018.
 Filters are comprised of several parts assembled together and are used in a variety of markets.
-Let’s take a closer look at the various filter assembly components and adhesives’ role within their assembly.
+Take a closer look at the various filter assembly components and adhesives’ role within their assembly.

 Pleated Filter Media

 Pleated filter media are an efficient and cost-effective way to eliminate airborne particles.
 This media is assembled using the following components:

 - Pleat Stabilization/Pleat separation

 Pleated media are folded like an accordion.
 This, in turn, maximizes the surface area of the filter media, allowing for the most contaminated air possible to travel through the media without having to force it through with high pressure.
 The smaller the surface area, the tougher it is to push bulk air through the filter and catch more particles.

 In edge seal pleating and pleat stabilization, adhesive beads are applied toward the outside edge of the material to provide an air seal.
 Types of adhesives used here include:

 Additionally, the adhesives can be either solid or foamed.